AmineAML/blog-astro-netlifycms/src/pages/posts/dev-log-1-seo-meta-tags-checklist-technical-side-of-seo-i-show-you-what-tags-and-standards-to-use.md

 ### Language tags
 A language tag or attribute as we're going tells a search engine what language is the page written with, which help ranking it higher for users using it.

-Bing use their own unique way of identifying a website's language which define the intended audience language but not necessarly the content's language.
+Bing use their own unique way of identifying a website's language which define the intended audience language but not necessarily the content's language.
 We use a combination of language code according to ISO 639-1 and region code according to ISO 3166.
 ```html
 <html>
   <head>